Skip to main content

 "It's been the best thing – fully immersing, using that cold and using what's here outside your front door as your medicine."

-Winter also prods the heavy steel door of Mattila Studio open to visitors.
-Mattila’s sell-out blacksmithing events and workshops draw people from across the country.
+In previous winters, he has also prodded the heavy steel door of Mattila Studio open to visitors, offering sell-out blacksmithing events and workshops that draw people from across the country.

 “It allows me to share that passion I have for steelwork and metal, and the creative side of metalwork,” Mattila says.